NewCaliforniaWaterAtlas/data-groundwater/README.txt

-# New California Water Atlas: Data - Ground Water Elevation & Aquifer Boundaries
+# New California Water Atlas: Data - Ground Water Aquifer Boundaries & Elevation
 --------------------------------------------------------------------------------

 ##About this repository

 Improved aquifer boundary data for California.
+Improved groundwater elevation data for California.
 - Using USGS data obtained from the National Atlas.
 - Using CA Department of Water Resources data.